praveenydv008/DPpractice/README.md

-# DPpractice
+# Problem solving practice
-This repo has dynamic programming solutions for some common problems.
+This repo has solutions for some common problems.